“The hardest thing in the world to understand is the income tax.” ” -Albert Einstein

 You only get them by investing directly or passively in private real estate deals that pass through the depreciation to you.

-5. Replacing Tax Frustration with Tax Strategy
+5. Conclusion: Replace Tax Frustration with Tax Strategy and Diversification.

 Real estate offers:

-Consistent passive income
+- Consistent passive income without increasing taxable income.

-Stability outside of the tech sector
+- Stability outside of the tech sector

 It’s not about quitting your job or going all-in—it’s about adding one asset class that starts working in your favor.